-The thesis is to be prepared in format and binding according to the guidelines established by the School of Interdisciplinary and Graduate Studies, available at louisville.edu/graduate/current-students/thesis-dissertation-information.
+The thesis is to be prepared in format and binding according to the guidelines established by the Graduate School.

-The thesis is to be submitted in completed form to the chair of the thesis committee at least fifteen days before the end of the term in which the candidate expects to be graduated, and the candidate is not eligible for the final oral examination until the thesis has been accepted by the committee.
+The written thesis must be submitted in completed form to all members of the committee at least thirty (30) days before the end of the term in which the candidate expects to graduate

 The following steps must be taken to submit the final copy of the thesis electronically after oral defense and approval of the committee:

-- Final document must be converted to a PDF (following the guidelines as noted above) and sent to the School of Interdisciplinary and Graduate Studies and the department’s administrative assistant.
+- Final document must be converted to a PDF (following the guidelines as noted above) and sent to the Graduate School and the department’s administrative assistant.

-- Submit as advised by the School of Interdisciplinary and Graduate Studies through the ThinkIR repository.
-The direction on submission will be provided upon review of the thesis by the School of Interdisciplinary and Graduate Studies.
+- Submit as advised by the Graduate School through the ThinkIR repository.
+The direction on submission will be provided upon review of the thesis by the Graduate School.

 - The signature page within the electronic version must have the names of your committee members typed under the signature line; the signatures cannot be scanned into the document.

-- Submit a signed signature page on white paper, with original signatures, to the School of Interdisciplinary and Graduate Studies.
+- Submit a signed signature page on white paper, with original signatures, to the Graduate School.

 A copy of the final, signed thesis must also be deposited with the department office.